devongarde/ssc/README.txt

 with opinions on:
 - standard english where dialect is required
 - perfectly legal but sloppy HTML
-- abhorrent rudeness such as autoplay on videos
+- abhorrent rudeness such as autoplay on video

 It does NOT:
 - analyse or understand scripts